ankitects/anki-manual/src/getting-started.md

 ### Decks

-A 'deck' is a group of cards.
+A _deck_ is a group of cards.
 You can place cards in different decks to study parts of your card collection instead of studying everything at once.
 Each deck can have different settings, such as how many new cards to show each day, or how long to wait until cards are shown again.

 Decks can contain other decks, which allows you to organize decks into a tree.
-Anki uses two colons (“::") to show different levels.
-A deck called “Chinese::Hanzi” refers to a “Hanzi” deck, which is part of a “Chinese” deck.
-If you select “Hanzi” then only the Hanzi cards will be shown; if you select “Chinese” then all Chinese cards, including the Hanzi cards, will be shown.
+Anki uses two colons ("::") to show different levels.
+A deck called "Chinese::Hanzi" refers to a "Hanzi" deck, which is part of a "Chinese" deck.
+If you select "Hanzi" then only the Hanzi cards will be shown; if you select "Chinese" then all Chinese cards, including the Hanzi cards, will be shown.

 To place decks into a tree, you can either name them with two colons between